kunalc10/lord_of_machines/README.md

 ## Approach

+### Please note that the dataset used is proprietary and wouldn't be available for public share

 The competition was based on an imbalanced binary classification problem with AUCROC metric.
 I created several features based on textual information and user behaviour to arrive at my final solution The features created were: